richmondu/face_pay/README.md

   Having a facial recognition payment solution will entice employees to use the digital wallet instead of cash.
   Employees who opts to use the technology will gain points that can be converted into cash.
   Discounts for senior citizen employees will automatically be deducted.
-  Additional gimmicks can be added that will make users acquire more points.
+  Additional gimmicks can be added that will make users acquire more points and thus use the technology more.

 - <b>Speech Synthesis</b> (for digital assisstant for voice enabled instructions)